microsoft/azure-software-radio/pages/devvm.md

    ![SelectSubscription](./../images/selectsubscription.jpg)

-3. Click Usage & Qoutas
+3. Click Usage & Quotas

    ![Usage&Quotas](./../images/usageqouta.jpg)

-4. Type NV in the search bar and verify as shown that you have sufficient qouta (at least 12 free cores) for the region you want to deploy into.
+4. Type NV in the search bar and verify as shown that you have sufficient quota (at least 12 free cores) for the region you want to deploy into.

    ![VerifyNVQouta](./../images/verifyqouta.jpg)

-5. if you do not have enough qouta, click the pencil (edit) icon and request more cores and ensure it is successful before attempting to deploy the development vm.
+5. if you do not have enough quota, click the pencil (edit) icon and request more cores and ensure it is successful before attempting to deploy the development VM.

 ## Deployment of the Azure software radio developer VM